Alleged N9bn Fraud: Ex-AGF, Malami, Son, Wife Know Fate on Bail January 7

 Alex Enumah in Abuja

-Justice Emeka Nwite of a Federal High Court in Abuja, on Friday, adjourned till January 7, to announce his decision on the bail applications brought by former Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami (SAN), his son, Abdulaziz Malami, and one of Malami’s wives, Hajia Asabe Bashir.
+Justice Emeka Nwite of a Federal High Court in Abuja, yesterday, adjourned till January 7, to announce his decision on the bail applications brought by the immediate past Attorney General of the Federation (AGF) and Minister of Justice, Abubakar Malami, SAN, his son, Abdulaziz Malami, and one of Malami’s wives, Hajia Asabe Bashir.

+This was as Justice also yesterday granted bail to the Bauchi State Commissioner for Finance, Yakubu Adamu, in the sum of N500 million with two sureties in like sum.

-The Economic and Financial Crimes Commission (EFCC) had, last week, arraigned the trio on a 16-count criminal charge bordering on money laundering.
+It would be recalled that the Economic and Financial Crimes Commission (EFCC), had last week arraigned the trio on a 16-count criminal charge bordering on money laundering.

-At Friday’s proceedings, Daudu, who argued on behalf of the three defendants, urged the court to release his clients on bail to enable them adequately defend themselves against the charge.
+At yesterday’s proceedings, Daudu who argued on behalf of the three defendants urged the court to release his clients on bail to enable them adequately defend themselves against the charge.

-Besides, the senior lawyer, who noted that bail is at the discretion of the court, stated that the offence, which the defendants are being prosecuted, is bail-able, adding that the EFCC had earlier granted them administrative bail.
+Besides, the senior lawyer who noted that bail is at the discretion of the court, stated that the offence with which the defendants are being prosecuted is bailable, adding that the EFCC had earlier granted them administrative bail.

 Besides, the prosecution argued that keeping the defendants in custody would keep them safe from Kebbi residents, who may want to attack them over the alleged offences they are being accused of.

-Malami, his son, Abdulaziz, one of his wives and an employee of Rahamaniyya Properties Limited, Hajia Asabe Bashir, are being accused of conspiracy and concealment of proceeds of unlawful activities running into billions of naira.
+Malami, his son Abdulaziz, one of his wives and an employee of Rahamaniyya Properties Limited, Hajia Bashir, are being accused of conspiracy and concealment of proceeds of unlawful activities running into billions of naira.

 According to the charge, the defendants were said to have committed the various alleged offences between November 2015 and June 2025.